Color output in console

 ip

-ip(8) command from iproute2 supports colors with -c option.
-You can use an alias to enable colored output.
-When using auto parameter, colored output will be enabled only when stdout is a terminal.
+ip(8) command from iproute2 supports colors with -c/-color option.
+When using the auto parameter, colored output will be enabled only when stdout is a terminal. iproute2 can be built with auto as the default, but such a change has been rejected by the Arch package maintainer.

 alias ip='ip -color=auto'